learn-co-curriculum/angular-using-compile-link-readme/README.md

 Each directive has a lifecycle.
 Up until now we've only been using one part of the lifecycle - the controller.
 The controller is initiated and ran just before the directive is about to be mounted into the DOM.
 This is so we can manipulate any values that we need in time for the rendering.

 However, it might come to the point where we need to actually do raw DOM manipulation on the directive itself.
+For instance, we might have a jQuery plugin that straps into a DOM element - we'd need the actual DOM element in order to initiate it.
 One problem - the controller is initiated *before* the directive is in the DOM.
 What do we do?

 ### `link`